 This payment to one’s self must be used for savings and additional financial asset purchases.
-The idea of dabbling in equity, debt and derivatives may be mind-numbing for many investors which often leads to them shying away from the avenues available in today’s financial markets.
+The idea of dabbling in equity, debt, and derivatives may be mind-numbing for many investors which often leads to them shying away from the avenues available in today’s financial markets.
 You could potentially spread your funds over multiple asset classes, the most common of which would be equity, mutual funds, debt, gold (and real estate if your available capital allows you to do so).

 Tavaga is everything you need to start saving for your goals, stay on track, and achieve them in time.

 The best part about starting at an early age is the compounding appreciation of your investment.
 It may seem like starting with small amounts may not be useful and you may delay it but the truth is that starting small can lead to big returns if they are given the time to grow.
-Most older people often complain how they started investing too late and now cannot reap the benefits of compounding.
+Most older people often complain about how they started investing too late and now cannot reap the benefits of compounding.
 Eg: If you invest Rs.
 1000 on 1st April 2004 (15 years ago) it would be Rs.
-5,424 today.
+5,424 as of July 2019.
 This is an increase of almost 543%.
 Now imagine if you invested Rs.
 1000 every month for these years.
 This is why one must not shy away from investing at an early age no matter how small the amount.

-If one has understanding of the market they can invest in the stock market directly.
+If one has an understanding of the market they can invest in the stock market directly.
 One can start by buying different stocks every month and diversify their portfolio to make sure no single stock or sector has too much weightage.
-Thus would help you to stabilise your returns over the years and easily rebalance any sector or stock which is giving a bad performance or is bringing your portfolio down.
+Thus would help you to stabilize your returns over the years and easily rebalance any sector or stock which is giving a bad performance or is bringing your portfolio down.

 Mutual funds can also be an option for such people given they understand how to pick the right mutual fund, even with mutual funds there is a constant need to rebalance depending on the performance.
-One cannot always rely on steady performance of their actively managed mutual fund, because over a period of time the fund manager will tend to underperform the market.
+One cannot always rely on the steady performance of their actively managed mutual fund, because over a period of time the fund manager will tend to underperform the market.